Personal Development for the Early Talent Community in the Industries & Customer Advisory (ICA)

 Like many teams and organisations, the ICA has had to adapt to new ways of working since the start of the pandemic.

 Equally important as innovation, I would say, is diversity.
-Those of us in the ICA are now tasked to help our customers tackle unprecedented challenges presented by the pandemic.
+This thought came to me when I observed how those of us in the ICA are now tasked to help our customers tackle unprecedented challenges presented by the pandemic.
 Not having a roadmap to follow makes this challenging.
-To find the best solutions for our customers, our teams must have a mix of promoters, passives, and detractors, along with the creative tension that comes with it.
+Therefore, to find the best solutions, our teams must have a mix of promoters, passives, and detractors, along with the creative tension that comes with such diversity.

-For the ICA Early Talent community, the future of work for the ICA presents us a unique growth opportunity.
-Being digital natives ourselves and a generation open to new ideas, we are well-positioned to be a force for such change.
-By leading the way in innovation and diversity, we allow ourselves to tap into our creativity and leadership.
+For the ICA Early Talent community, the future of work for the ICA presents us a unique growth opportunity that must be seized.
+As digital natives and a generation open to new ideas, I believe we are well-positioned to be a force for such change.
+For example, by leading the way in innovation and diversity, we allow ourselves to tap into our creativity and leadership.

 Thriving in the ICA

-So, we have leveraged support from the ICA and have adapted to new ways of working.
-How else can we thrive in our roles?
+Apart from leveraging support from the ICA and adapting to new ways of working, how else can we thrive in our roles?

 I will not quote clichés like “stay curious” or whatever else bandied around these days.
 I am sure we know them full well.
 Instead, I will remind the ICA Early Talent community to simply pause and reflect, even in the thick of things.